alex/letsencrypt-aws/README.rst

 important. ``letsencrypt-aws`` relies heavily on the AWS APIs to do its business, so we recommend running this code from EC2, so that you can use the Metadata service for managing credentials.
-You can give your EC2 instance an IAM instance profile with permissions to manage the relevant services (ELB, IAM, Route53).
+You can give your EC2 instance an IAM instance profile with permissions to manage the relevant services (see below for complete details).

 You need to make sure that the ACME account private key is kept secure.
 The best choice is probably in an S3 bucket with encryption enabled and access